fasttime/JScrewIt/Features.md

 ### `IE_SRC`
 A string representation of native functions typical for Internet Explorer.
 Remarkable traits are the presence of a line feed character \("\\n"\) in the beginning of the string before "function" and a line feed with four whitespaces \("\\n    "\) before the "\[native code\]" sequence.
+<a name="INTL"></a>
+### `INTL`
+Existence of the global object property Intl.
+This feature is not available in Safari, in Internet Explorer versions prior to 11, in Android Browser versions prior to 4.4.2, and in Node.js versions prior to 0.12.
 <a name="LOCALE_INFINITY"></a>
 ### `LOCALE_INFINITY`
 Language sensitive string representation of Infinity as "∞".